Groms Program (4th-6th grade)

 The Groms is an APUNSC year-round program built for elementary school age children in 4th through 6th grade.
 The program is designed to allow motivated kids an opportunity to expand their skiing potential!
 Groms get to emphasize fun while developing a lifelong love of the outdoors and sliding on snow.
 By joining Groms, kids will get to interact with other skiers from across the Anchorage bowl in a safe and friendly environment.
 Children will be coached by our professional staff of experienced coaches.

 Grom (short for “Grommet”) originated in the surfing world meaning a young surfer.
-Now having evolved in the world of skiing, skiers and snowboarders liked it so much that now it also means a youngling on skis or a board.
+Skiers and snowboarders also started to utilize the term, and liked it so much that now it is synonymous with any youngling on skis or a board.

 During Summer and Fall sessions Groms will be running, hiking, and bounding around the trails.
 Once the snow flies, we’ll be on skis as much as possible!